maxvol/RaspSwift/README.md

 # README #

+NB: refer to `rxswift` branch for a working version, this branch is under development.

 **RASP - Reactive Aggregate State Pipeline**

 This Unidirectonal Data Flow framework is inspired by Redux and built on top op RxSwift framework.